Watts-College/cpp-528-spr-2022/discuss/yellowdig-01.md

 Drawing on this literature review and the studies mentioned above, what do you think is the best place-based investment a city can make to promote economic development?

-Argue you case in your discussion pin this week.
+Argue youf case in your discussion pin this week.

 <br>
 <hr>